 Child Find Campaign

-The Richmond County School System offers a variety of free special education programs serving children from age 2 through 21.
+The Richmond County School System offers a variety of free special education programs serving children from age 2 through 21 (inclusive).
 To locate those who are suspected of having a disability, the school system conducts an annual Child Find Campaign.
 Children with a disability who turn two on or before September 30, and who have not reached their 22nd birthday by that date, can be considered for these programs.

 Early warning signs of these disabilities include delays in reaching developmental milestones in early childhood such as trouble sitting, standing, walking, talking, seeing, hearing, learning or paying attention.
 Early intervention helps children with disabilities have a better chance to develop.

 Special services for identifying and treating children suspected of having disabilities are free and available through Richmond County Public Schools.
 In order to identify and place a child with a disability, the county follows an evaluation process.
-A child is referred by a teacher, parent, physician, or outside agency to a special education administrator and/or child study committee which than gathers information about the child from teachers and the person who made the referral.
+A child is referred by a teacher, parent, physician, or outside agency to a special education administrator and/or child study committee which then gathers information about the child from teachers and the person who made the referral.

 The committee reviews the information and determines if there is a need to have a formal evaluation and if so, written consent is sought from the parent/guardian.
 Parents are informed of their rights and procedural safeguards including due process.
 A formal evaluation, which is free to the parents, may include educational and psychological assessments, medical and social histories, vision and hearing screenings, and speech and language screening.
 A committee, including parents and school personnel, meet to consider the results of the evaluations.
 Special education and related services are provided to students who are evaluated and meet eligibility criteria.
 Related services, which may include speech and language therapy, physical therapy, occupational therapy, counseling, and transportation are provided as required to help the student benefit from special education.